Cancel

 2.6 mi

 My review for National Archives is solely based on digitalized search records as ulterior motive…read morefor genealogy research or ancestry records retainment.
 I personally find familial history and records fascinating including oral history.
 I plan to sustained these military records perpetually.
 I sorrowfully wished I have driving skills enabling car ownership to make the long-haul trek to this federal archival material data files record keeper office at 8601 Adelphi Road, College Park, MD 20740 from New York City as I would search deeper obtaining more information.
 National Archives' website has painstaking digitalized and categorized military personnel records by all military branches: Army, Navy, Air Force, Marine Corps, and Coast Guard.
 It is all personal to me as a next of kin seeking my beloved family member who was a U.S. Army veteran.
 Searches are further categorized by war periods dating back 250 years American Revolutionary War (1775-1783), War of 1812, Mexican War, Civil War, World War I, World War II including later wars and conflicts Korean War and Vietnam War.
 Oh!
 I am highly impressed that U.S. military personnel records dating 250 years are maintained and retained perpetually because my search is dating 83 years ago as it is not in recent years.
 My online search is very gruesome, daunting, extensive time consuming with high level of patience tolerance as there are many, many layered links and sub-links in a national centralized database.
 Links take users to more links and further complicated specified links.
 The records or biographical information are mostly abbreviated as "19" for birth year rather than year 1919 and does not explain rank, title, grade, grade code military jargon or military codes in everyday ordinary civilian language.
 The DD Form 214 Certificate of Release or "Discharge from Active Duty," is the official discharge paper and Official Military Personnel File (OMPF) which can also be obtained either online or mail.
 My data search encountered United States, Army Enlistment Records and Flexoline Index Database, by Immigration and Naturalization Service (INS) under Department of Justice originated the Alien Registration Act of 1940 which I did successfully achieved basic biographical results from both file units.
 Further document requests can be obtain by submitting requests either online or U.S. mail for fees as draft registration cards and Records of the Selective Service.
 National Archives is a federal government official record keeper.
 These were service members who have names.
 They are significantly more than Army Serial Number.
 They lived and served.
 They have narratives.
-They are still loved and remembered.
+They are still loved, honored, celebrated and remembered.

 Photos